Aleksandersenmartin/my_educ_dataengineer/dbt_educ.md

 dbt init dbt_snoflake
 ```
 When we use the dbt init in the terminal do we get requirements that we have to ensure is right to connect to the correct SNOWFLAKE db

+## From Snowflake to DBT to Snowflake
+after we have created a project and set the folder to our directory do we find the correct schema wi will clean and create a pipeline through.

+then we write a SQL CTE to create the correct name to the correct attribute.